pixelrip/howto-p8-inheritance/README.md

 This repository demonstrates a common method for achieving class-like inheritance in PICO-8 Lua using metatables.
 The project is a simple PICO-8 cartridge where a `Player` object and several `Enemy` objects inherit common properties and methods from a base `Entity` object.

+The code here expands on the examples in [How to Create Class-Like Objects and Constructors in PICO-8](https://github.com/pixelrip/howto-p8-constructor), which may provide additional useful context.

 ## Prerequisites